IronMed Fundraising & Donations

 About the Hoya Clinic

-The HOYA Clinic is a non-profit, free clinic located in Southeast D.C.
+The HOYA Clinic is a nonprofit free clinic.
 Consistent with Georgetown University’s spirit of cura personalis, or care of the whole person, the HOYA Clinic was founded as a dream in the minds of several Georgetown faculty members committed to serving the homeless population of the District of Columbia.
-With the philosophy of providing holistic care for the underserved and advocating for better health outcomes among those who have no advocates, the HOYA Clinic first opened on September 18, 2007, and has been operating at its current location within the old D.C.
-General Building since December 18, 2007.
-The HOYA Clinic provides primary health care, free of charge, to the homeless and uninsured population of Washington, D.C.
+With the philosophy of providing holistic care for the underserved and advocating for better health outcomes among those who have no advocates, the HOYA Clinic first opened on Sept.
+18, 2007, and was housed within the old D.C.
+General Building starting December 18 of that year until 2018, when the facility was closed.